-- Don’t have any text, buttons, or images that flash or blink.
-This can trigger a seizure in epileptics, but it’s also very hard for users with poor vision to read and take in the information.
+Don’t have any text, buttons, or images that flash or blink.
+This can trigger a seizure in users with epilepsy, but it’s also very hard for users with poor vision to read and take in the information.

 Advanced Accessibility Tips for Users with Visual Impairments